Heroku Private Spaces

 View Info About a Private Space

-All organization members can view information about the Private Spaces in an organization.
+All team members can view information about the Private Spaces in a team.

 Spaces tab inside your team.
 The Space info displays the team to which the Space belongs, as well as the current state of the Space.
 The